raphapassini/csv-text-analyzer/README.md

 ROADMAP
 =======

-[] We need to test this!!!!
+- We need to test this!
-[] Can we gather more valuable info about the data??
+- What else can we extract from data?